 - "(1) at least three years but not more than five years for a defendant convicted of a Class A or B felony; - (2) at least two years but not more than three years for a defendant convicted of a Class C or D felony; - (3) one year for a defendant convicted of a Class E felony or a Class A misdemeanor.".

 The purpose of this amendment is to permit implementation of the longer terms of supervised release authorized by the Sentencing Act of 1987.
+The effective date of this amendment is January 15, 1988.

 §5E4.1.
 Restitution